-This document describes the in-season mapping of the crop type and crop mask for the Area Of Interest (AOI) in Uganda.
-It summarizes the workflow and any methodological change (put in place to obtain the above mentioned products) with respect to what was described in the feasibility study.
+This document describes the end-of-season mapping of the crop type and crop mask for the Area Of Interest (AOI) in Uganda.
+It summarizes the workflow and any methodological change (put in place to obtain the above-mentioned products) with respect to what was described in the feasibility study and conducted during the in-season mapping.
 The document describes also the satellite imagery and the ground truth data actually used for the classification.
 The document only describes in detail the fieldwork and satellite data pre-, and post-processing as far as they are different from what has been described in detail in the feasibility study for Uganda.